Common Eyelid Rejuvenation Surgery Mistakes

 Again, revision or secondary surgery can fix this once healing time has passed and tissues have regained their pre-surgical state.

-Perhaps one of the most concerning risks of a Blepharoplasty procedure is losing the normal function of your eyelids when a Surgeon takes too much skin away or creates incisions in the wrong place.
+Perhaps the most concerning risks of a Blepharoplasty procedure is losing the normal function of your eyelids when a Doctor or Surgeon takes too much skin away or creates incisions in the wrong place.
+We have seen this as a major complication of cheap overseas surgery.

 This is something that can be avoided by selecting an experienced Surgeon that has an outstanding track record and a very precise, precision skilled approach to eyelid surgery.